charmed-kubernetes/charm-kubernetes-control-plane/docs/index.md

 <a id="dns-provider-description"> </a>
 **Description:**

 DNS provider addon to use.
-Can be "auto", "core-dns", "kube-dns", or "none".
+Can be "auto", "core-dns", or "none".

 CoreDNS is only supported on Kubernetes 1.14+.

 When set to "auto", the behavior is as follows:
 -   New deployments of Kubernetes 1.14+ will use CoreDNS
--   New deployments of Kubernetes 1.13 or older will use KubeDNS
 -   Upgraded deployments will continue to use whichever provider was previously used.